What You’ll Gain

 - Exposure to work with donors, volunteers, scholars and grantees, and the communities we serve

-- Gain experience in use of the grants and scholarship application software, donor and volunteer database software, and other web-based tools such as developing and facilitating webinars
+- Gain experience in use of the grants and scholarship application software, donor and volunteer database software, and other web-based tools

 - Learn to work as part of a collaborative regional team